 - Typhoon Lagoon Surf Pool – perfect 6-ft waves

-Throughout the park Disney PhotoPass photographers will capture guests caught up in the Disney experience.
-Disney’s PhotoPass and Memory Maker give guests the opportunity to have great high-resolution photos taken by Disney Photographers using state-of-the-art digital equipment at picturesque locations.
+Throughout the park, Disney PhotoPass photographers will capture guests caught up in the Disney experience.
+Disney’s PhotoPass and Memory Maker allow guests to have great high-resolution photos taken by Disney Photographers using state-of-the-art digital equipment at picturesque locations.
 Even better, your photos can be accessed, shared, and ordered online.
 Visit our Disney’s Disney’s PhotoPass Guide for more information on Disney’s PhotoPass service.
 This is an excellent opportunity to get family photos at the water park without worrying about getting your camera wet.

 Typhoon Lagoon Height Requirements at a Glance